-Written by Gisela Grieger and Roderick Harte,
+Written by Gisela Grieger (updated on 16.12.2019),

-Alongside the ongoing EU-Mercosur negotiations, the EU is also in the process of modernising its 2000 Global Agreement with Mexico (negotiations are currently being concluded after an ‘agreement in principle’ was reached in April 2018) as well as its 2003 association agreement with Chile (for which negotiations are ongoing).
-The trade pillars of both of these existing agreements are less comprehensive and advanced in terms of liberalisation compared with recently negotiated trade agreements such as the EU-Canada Comprehensive Economic and Trade Agreement (CETA).
-They lack, among other things, specific provisions on sustainable development (which are covered in softer political dialogue frameworks) and have limited World Trade Organisation plus (WTO+) provisions on intellectual property rights (IPR), services, investment, public procurement and regulatory cooperation.
+Overall, the EU’s agreements governing trade relations with LAC differ considerably in terms of coverage and methodology, depending on the time at which they were concluded and the context of the negotiations.
+The trade pillars of the existing trade agreements are less comprehensive and advanced in terms of liberalisation compared with the EU-Canada Comprehensive Economic and Trade Agreement (CETA).
+They lack, inter alia, specific provisions on sustainable development (which are covered in softer political dialogues) and have limited World Trade Organization plus (WTO+) provisions on intellectual property rights (IPR), services, investment, public procurement and regulatory cooperation.

 Read the complete in-depth analysis on “EU trade with Latin America and the Caribbean: Overview and figures“.